-- Sarah spent a ton of time working on a story, in epistolary format, about the zombie apocalypse.
+- Ashar spent a ton of time working on a story, in epistolary format, about the zombie apocalypse.
 (Don’t know that epistolary format is?
 We didn’t either until she wanted to know what the kind of writing she was doing was called.
 Bonus couple of hours toward her credit digging that up and talking about famous books written that way!)

 - She talked with our friendly local bookstore owner and several family friends who are published authors about her project and got some advice.

 Classical Literature – 1 credit